fernandoqueue/smtp-email/README.md

 # SMTP-EMAIL

-SMTP-Email is a simple script to help you send an email using an smtp service such as SendGrid or Mailgun.
+SMTP-Email is a simple PHP script to help you send an email using an smtp service such as SendGrid or Mailgun.
 It includes a page where you can customize the html page you send (EmailView.php).

 ## Installation